proxyconf/proxyconf/README.md

 ProxyConf is licensed under the Mozilla Public License (MPL).

-## Contact
+## 📬 Contact & Support

+If you have any questions about features, want to report bugs, or request new functionality, please open a [GitHub Issue](https://github.com/proxyconf/proxyconf/issues).
+We actively monitor and respond to issues to help improve ProxyConf.

-For any questions or support, please reach out via GitHub Discussions or open an issue.
+For **security concerns**, **business inquiries**, or **consulting requests**, feel free to reach out via email at [proxyconf@pm.me](mailto:proxyconf@pm.me).

 ---